KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 # 2023 Recap

-A short recap of my year

 ## Daily Work

-Throughout the year, I led/co-led the completion of a variety of substantial code features.
+Throughout the year, I led/co-led the completion of a variety of substantial code features at JPMorgan Chase.
 I had the opportunity to lead team meetings such as Sprint Retro and Sprint Review and Demo.
 I gave code deep dives and demos to team members and managers.

 I was an onsite liaison to Gaia Gemfire Team.